 Never let a soul on this earth make you feel like you are not enough.

-F R E E shipping on orders over $100
+F R E E upgrade to express on order over $130

 Your weight does not define your worth.

 Happiness.
 Everyone wants more of it.
 But can you actually get happier?
 Inspirational Australian Turia Pitt dives into this idea, interviewing high-profile athletes, comedians, scientists and world experts to explore how everything from money to our relationships has an impact on how happy we can be.

 Thousands of people have told me the one thing they’re searching for in life is happiness.
 So, I set out on a dragon-free quest to prove if 'happy' is, actually, an attainable goal, and not just a ridiculous aspiration.

 In this book, with her characteristic humour and gutsy intelligence,* Turia Pitt goes on a quest to answer the question, Is it possible to be happier?

 What does she discover on her journey?
 Well, look, that's why we want you to buy the bloody book, but we can tell you that it entails, among other things, practising gratitude, working on kindness, self-love, strengthening your relationships and accepting the hard times and bad days.